 Have you ever finished a race and felt like your body and legs have nothing left?
 Or, are you a runner who struggles to run more than one mile, or even one city block?

 This training method allows you to leave the discomfort of micro traumas & overuse injuries in the past.
 Using the run/walk method will allow you to reach new distances and finish stronger because your legs will not be exhausted by the end of your race.
 You will actually be able to enjoy your accomplishments!

 The run/walk method involves alternating intervals of running and walking, right from the start, and continuing for the entire run or race.

-The most basic run/walk method is the 1:1 ratio, or, 1 minute running and 1 minute walking.
-The method can be tweaked depending on your running ability, or your distance/time goals.
+The most basic run/walk method is the 1 to 1 ratio: one minute, running followed by one minute of walking.
+The method can be modified, depending on your running ability or your distance and time goals.